 Because people do not want their resumes to be bare, they put a lot of information on

-The presentation of the personal qualities is one of the things that you need to take note of.
-The most-sought attributes of the hiring managers are integrity, strong work ethics and good communication skills.
-You need to know the right way to incorporate these qualities in your resume.
+The presentation of personal qualities is one of the things that you need to take note of.
+The most-sought attributes of hiring managers are integrity, strong work ethics, and good communication skills.
+You need to know the right way to incorporate these qualities into your resume.

 If you simply stated all your accomplishments and your experiences without examples, the one reading your resume might have misgivings about your claims.
 In order for the reader to be impressed, it is not enough that you plainly write all of your accomplishments.
 You must give examples of your success and explain it accurately.
 Otherwise, the reader might mentally say that you prove it, and because what you have written is vague, it is more likely that your resume will just be discarded.